Tournaments, Contestant Heterogeneity and Performance: Results

 Many tournaments do not consist of single-stage contests where participants compete solely for immediate prizes.
 Instead, innovation tournaments and public tenders, for example, often involve multiple stages in which contestants compete for immediate rewards and the opportunity to win additional prizes in future stages.
-This could yield spillover effects across stages.
 We explore whether contestants in multi-stage tournaments exhibit forward-looking behavior.
 In particular, we investigate how the expected strength of future competitors affects the behavior of contestants in the current contest in dynamic tournament scenarios.

 Anecdotal evidence suggests that professionals often focus solely on the current stage of a tournament and do not consider future opponents when making decisions about their level of effort.
-However, theoretical considerations suggest that in multi-stage tournaments, future opponents may have spillover effects on the current stage.
+However, theoretical considerations and empirical evidence suggest that in multi-stage tournaments, future opponents may have shadow effects on the current stage \cite{Lackner.2020}.
 According to theory, stronger future opponents can decrease the consolidation value for both contestants in the current stage, leading to decreased effort from both participants.
 However, the higher-ability contestant is likely to experience a more significant decrease in performance compared to the lower-ability contestant.
 As a result, the probability of the higher-ability contestant winning the contest is expected to be lower due to this differential impact on performance \cite{Brown.2014}.

 Table \ref{tab:table_main_fut} presents the results from our two estimation approaches.
 Column 1 of Panel A shows results consistent with previous findings by \citeA{Brown.2014}.
 We observe that stronger future opponents have a negative effect on the probability of the higher-ability contestant winning the current contest.
-This result confirms the notion that the presence of stronger future opponents influences current performance outcomes.
+This result confirms the notion that the presence of stronger future opponents influences current performance outcomes.\footnote{In Figure \ref{fig:app_fwin_future}, we also provide non-parametric estimates on this result, which are consistent with the linear estimates.}